Zoledronic acid is a type of drug known as a

-It also lowers high levels of calcium in the blood (hypercalcaemia), which can happen in secondary bone cancer.
+- lower high levels of calcium in the blood (

 Zoledronic acid attaches itself to bone cells and slows down the rate of bone change.

 Zoledronic acid is a clear liquid.
 You have it as a drip into your bloodstream (intravenously).

 The drip usually lasts about 15 minutes, but you might have it over a longer period.